 Alison Block '14 is doing Teach for America in San Jose, California.

-Sirisha Bonda '15 is now a Program Associate at the American International Health Alliance in Washington, DC.
+Sirisha Bonda '15 is working as a Project Management Associate at Chemonics International in Washington, DC

 Alyssa Bonnell '14 will enter Rutgers Robert Wood Johnson Medical School in the fall of 2017, and also remains involved with public health work.
 "Without a doubt, my HSOC education is why my interest in public health, history and sociology persist to this day."